 Training – vigorous training – is absolutely vital with this breed.
 These are very dominant dogs, and you want to make sure that he’ll obey anyone in your household, at any time, even if circumstances occur that cause him to become agitated.

 This is a very muscular dog that has definitely earned his position on this list of 15 dog breeds with bad reputations.
 The Presa Canario is massive and strong, and requires strong leadership.
 If not properly trained, he can be a time bomb waiting to go off.

 It’s worth mentioning, too, that this is not a breed of dog that’s known to be fond of children.
 Can’t really fault the breed since I don’t much like kids either, but I would not recommend a Presa Canario for people who have small kids.
 If you’re considering this breed, wait until your kids are into their teens and able to understand how to be a kind “boss” in their relationship with the dog.

 This is another fighting breed that can be hard to control, as is most of the time he case with fighting breeds.
 The Gull Dong is a Pakistani breed that is often favored by people who want to protect themselves, and their property from criminals.
 Unfortunately, criminals also want to own Gull Dongs for very bad purposes, including dog fighting and intimidating other humans.

 If you’re considering a Gull Dong, I’d advise obtaining a puppy.
 Older dogs can be pretty risky, because you really have no way of knowing what (if any) training they’ve had.
 Properly trained, Gull Dongs can be loving and loyal, but if not properly trained, they can be dangerous.

 The Chow Chow is a very pretty dog, with his fluffy fur and his lion-like appearance.
 But when it comes to being asked to name a dog breed that has a bad rap, the Chow Chow is definitely on the list.
 This dog makes the list of 15 dog breeds with really bad reputations, though, because the Chow Chow can have a really nasty attitude.
 Despite their cuddly appearance, Chow Chows can react very badly to people who tick them off.

-The key with the Chow Chow is, as I’ve pointed out in regard to other breeds, to socialize early.
-You’re dealing with a breed that’s prone to dominant behavior, and one that, if it feels it’s been provoked, might lash out.
+The key with the Chow Chow is, as I’ve pointed out in regard to other breeds, to socialize early and vigorously.
+You’re dealing with a breed that’s prone to dominant behavior, and one that, if it feels it’s been provoked, might lash out, and might even bite.

 Chow Chows are also not typically good with strangers.
 They might not be outright hostile, but they can be very aloof.
 This makes them great guard dogs, but not necessarily ideal if you like to do a lot of entertaining.
 A Chow Chow might meet friends in a good way, or might decide that people coming into your house are not friends.

 That’s not to say that these dogs are ill-mannered.
 It just means that if you’re a passive owner who doesn’t want to be the alpha in the relationship with your dog – and not everyone wants to be the alpha, the Chow Chow might not be the right breed for you.

 These are beautiful dogs, but they can be a bit hard to handle because they’re very strong-willed.
 They can be great pets, but keep in mind that of all the different breeds of dogs, this is the one that’s closest to the wolf.
 It’s actually the dog that’s most often chosen by people who want to breed wolf/dog hybrids, which I’ve already pointed out is a pretty bad idea.

 Siberian Huskies are independent, and don’t tolerate “pestering” easily, so they’re not always the best dogs to have around kids.
 If you are considering a Siberian Husky, you’ll have to be very vigilant about training early if you expect to have a good family dog.
 Otherwise, you could end up with a very dominant animal that can be snappish at best, and dangerous at worst.